denistsoi/talks/2014-11-js-develop-with-prototype/Develop a library with Prototype- JS102.md

 ---
 - We created a function, with methods (that took no arguments)

-Let's create a method that takes an arguent
+Let's create a method that takes an argument
 ---
 ```js
 Person.prototype.levelup = function(level) {